bchampp/autonomous-driving/README.md

 1. Hardware interface with camera, depth, imu, and motor control.
 2. Image processing pipeline to calibrate and synchronize data.
 3. Perception system including lane detection and object detection.
-4. Planning system to control the cars behaviour.
+4. Planning system to determine the vehicles movements.
-5. Control system to effectively move the car.
+5. Control system to actuate the throttle and steering.
 6. Simulation using CARLA and Gazebo.

 <!-- Screenshots -->